Kimberly Kuizon joined the FOX 13 Team in March 2013, reporting on the southern Bay Area, including Manatee and Sarasota counties.

-Kimberly joined us as a photographer and soon was assigned to cover a variety of stories.
+Kimberly began as a photographer and soon was assigned to cover a variety of stories.
 With her photographer background, she is a natural for the multimedia journalist position.
 She shoots, writes, and edits all of her stories.

 Born and raised in Anna Maria, Florida, she realized her love for news while anchoring the morning news at Anna Maria Elementary.
 After graduating from Manatee High School, she attended the University of Florida College of Journalism, receiving a degree in broadcast news.

 Kimberly's broadcasting career began in Sarasota at WWSB and then WFTS in Tampa as a multimedia journalist.
 She was honored with the University of Florida Excellence in Broadcasting Award and is a three-time winner of the Florida Associated Press Award.

 Kimberly enjoys scuba diving, fishing, and cheering for her Tampa Bay teams -- and, of course, the Florida Gators.

 The City of North Port is hoping Operation Blue Roof will help residents dealing with roof damage in the aftermath of Hurricane Ian.

 A training room at North Port City Hall has been transformed into a call center where call takers have provided more than just information, but hope to others impacted by Hurricane Ian.

 In North Port – one of the most hard hit cities in the Tampa Bay area – about 33% of residents still don't have power after Hurricane Ian.
 Many areas are impossible to reach as floodwaters haven't come down enough yet to make them more accessible.